Bhuribhat/Visualizer/README.md

 # Sudoku

-This program generate sudoku board and its solution
+This program generates sudoku board and its solution
 **Instruction:**

 1. <kbd>Click</kbd> to select the grid